 National Philharmonic’s Lesson Bank brings music instruction into the homes of young musicians in a practical and powerful way.
 Music students are matched with a National Philharmonic musician, and receive six half-hour lessons over the course of six weeks through Zoom.

 National Philharmonic partners with students from Nicolas Orem Middle School in Hyattsville, MD, St. Joseph’s Catholic School in Beltsville, MD, and the DC Youth Orchestra Program.
 Because of limited resources, these students have never had an opportunity for one-on-one class instruction.
 Those taking part in the program are receiving instruction on a wide range of instruments, including violin, viola, cello, flute, trumpet, and voice.

 “I have heard from two of my families that their children will be receiving the private lessons with the National Philharmonic and I am so excited for them!
 Thank you for providing such an incredible opportunity for my students.”Gina Gomes, Music and Art teacher at Saint Joseph’s Regional Catholic School

 The NatPhil Lesson Bank program is supported by a generous grant provided by Jill and Jim Lipton; additional support is provided by Charles Dukes.

-Launched in 2016 the Color the Music program encourages students 5-17 to create artwork depicting music performed at National Philharmonic’s concerts throughout the season.
-Artwork is on display in the Orchestra Lobby of the Music Center at Strathmore the weekend of the concerts, on our website and social media.
-To date 20 Montgomery County Schools grades K-12 and 600+ students have participated in the program.
+Launched in 2016, the Color the Music program encourages students 5-17 to create artwork depicting music performed at National Philharmonic’s concerts throughout the season.
+Artwork is on display in the Orchestra Lobby of the Music Center at Strathmore the weekend of the concerts, on our website, and on social media.
+To date, 20 Montgomery County Schools grades K-12 and 600+ students have participated in the program.

 “…this was a truly amazing opportunity for my kiddos!
 Their art looked amazing… It was a really great experience.”Sara Lucas-dress, Adaptive Art Specialist, Longview School